×

 Are healthcare and health insurance expensive in India?

 "Private Health insurance is expensive with lots of limitations.
 I have not taken health insurance.
 Decided to pay out of pocket.
-A day's hospital stay along with tests and doctor visit may cost around US $200 to $300," commented one expat who moved to India.
+A day's hospital stay along with tests and doctor visit may cost around US $200 to $300," wrote one expat.

 What are emergency services like in India?